Ajay-mandadi/number-plate-/README.md

 * Sang Kyoon Kim, D. W. Kim and Hang Joon Kim.
 (1996) “A recognition of vehicle license plate using a genetic algorithm based segmentation,” Proceedings of 3rd IEEE International Conference on Image Processing, Lausanne.
 * https://docs.opencv.org/master/
 * https://github.com/anuj-badhwar/Indian-Number-Plate-Recognition-System
+procedure
+Import Required Libraries: Import the necessary libraries, including OpenCV for image processing.

+Upload Image: Use the files.upload() method from Google Colab to upload an image containing a vehicle with a visible number plate.

+Load and Preprocess Image: Load the uploaded image using OpenCV and convert it to grayscale.

+License Plate Detection: Use the CascadeClassifier from OpenCV to detect license plates in the image.
+You can use a pre-trained Haar cascade classifier for this purpose.

+Mark License Plates: For each detected license plate, draw a rectangle around it and mark it with a green color.

+Display the Image: Display the processed image with the marked license plates using the cv2_imshow method from Google Colab.